Murray County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: The hearing officer finds that the state has proven its case, and your license suspension will be upheld.
+- Suspension Upheld: If the hearing officer determines that the state has met its burden of proof, your license suspension will be upheld.

-- Suspension Overturned: The hearing officer finds that the state has not proven its case, and your license suspension will be overturned.
-Your driving privileges will be restored.
+- Suspension Overturned: If the hearing officer finds that the state has not met its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Georgia